BuGlessRB/remixml-dom/README.md

 Remixml component that renders directly to the DOM in browsers.

-Uses the regular Javascript DOM-API.
+Uses the regular Javascript DOM-API and therefore is not limited by the pseudo-smart parsing rules that the browser HTML parser imposes, i.e. it allows the creation of arbitrary DOM structures.

 ## Requirements